Ideal Operational Amplifier or Ideal Op Amp

-So, an ideal op amp is defined as, an amplifier with infinite open loop gain, infinite input resistance and zero output resistance.
+So, an ideal op amp is defined as, a differential amplifier with infinite open loop gain, infinite input resistance and zero output resistance.
 The ideal op amp has zero input current.
 This is because of infinite input resistance.
-As the input resistance of ideal op amp is infinite, an open circuit exists at input, hence currents at both input terminals is zero.
+As the input resistance of ideal op amp is infinite, an open circuit exists at input, hence current at both input terminals is zero.
 There is no current through the input resistance, there will be no voltage drop between the input terminals.
 Hence no offset voltage appears across the inputs of an ideal operational amplifier.

 If v1 and v2 are the voltages of inverting and non-inverting terminals of op amp, and v1 = v2 then in ideal case,